adjust/ios_sdk/README.md

 ![][adc-associated-domains]

-Once you done this, you should enable `Associated Domains` in your app's XCode project settings as well and copy generated universal link from the dashboard in `Domains` section.
+Once you have done this, you should enable `Associated Domains` in your app's XCode project settings, and copy the generated universal link from the dashboard into the `Domains` section.

 ![][xcode-associated-domains]

-Then find or add the method `application:continueUserActivity:restorationHandler:` in your Application Delegate.
+Next, find or add the method `application:continueUserActivity:restorationHandler:` in your Application Delegate.
 In that method, add the following call to adjust:

 ``` objc
 - (BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity